Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 ### [Simple Stretch:](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/simple_stretch.md)

-- Moving straight outwards from the center the input will always stay straight.
+- Moving straight outwards from the center, the input will always stay straight.

 - Moving around any part of the area and crossing any line of symmetry will make input change direction often unexpectedly to the user.
 The lines of symmetry are the X and Y axis as well as the corner to corner diagonals.